moliver28/research-handbook/content/handbook/company/pricing.md

 GitLab's pricing strategy is set by the CEO, Sid Sibrandij.
 Everyone can contribute, and the best way to communicate is on the #pricing Slack channel.

 Contributions are part of the day-to-day jobs of the following people:
-- Principal Pricing Manager (Lisa Hoang)
-- Principal Pricing Manager (TBH)
+- Principal Pricing Manager (Sean Hall)
 - Sr Director, Product Monetization (Justin Farris)
-- Product Marketing (Saumya Upadhyaya)

 ## Pricing Strategy